TreeOfSelf/CarpetSkyAdditions-Reborn/README.md

 If you want an even harder challenge, enable the datapack `"carpetskyadditions/skyblock_no_tree"` to start with only a platform without any tree.

-All datapacks are stand alone, and are also available with a More Mob Heads (Vanilla Tweaks) variant.
+All datapacks are also available with a More Mob Heads (Vanilla Tweaks) variant.

 For custom or server installations, follow the [Detailed Installation Instructions](docs/en_us/installation.md)